varunagrawal/VisualQA/README.md

 ### Training

-To run the training code, just type
+To run the training code with default values, just type

 ```
 make